 Protection against CSRF

 CSRF protection is very easy to implement.
-It usually involves sending a token called the CSRF token to the webpage.
+It usually involves in sending a token called the CSRF token to the webpage.
 This token is sent and verified on the server with every new request made.
 So malicious requests made by the server will pass cookie authentication but fail CSRF authentication.
-Most web frameworks provide out of the box support for preventing CSRF attacks and CSRF attacks are not as commonly seen today as they were some time back.
+Most web frameworks provide out of the box support for preventing CSRF attacks.
+Still, third-party plugin developers sometimes forget to use the security mechanism.